 “For every problem created, two solutions are invented”

 In response to these challenges, marketing technology software is quickly becoming the go-to source for information.
 Not only does it provide more information than industry giants are willing to divulge, but it’s optimized for you.
 The tech is based on your needs meaning you can see where you’re advertising, who is seeing your ads, and how well they are performing.
 A sample of 3,500 marketing leaders showed that 51% of marketers already use some sort of AI, and another 27% plan to adopt it soon (Salesforce State of Marketing 2017).
 Due to the advent of targeted marketing, getting a glimpse into your competitors is becoming increasingly difficult.
 Staying on top of your competitors is like running on a treadmill, no matter how hard you try to reach the front, the belt always pulls you back.
-In response, some MarTech software allows you to peer into what your competitors are up to.
+In response, some MarTech software allows you to peek into what your competitors are up to.
 This is a great example of how technology, which in its quest to solve one problem, created a solution to another.
 While it still has a long way to go, this tech has propelled us a couple of steps in the right direction.
 Marketing is a marathon, not a sprint, you have to be prepared for the long haul to cross the finish line.